manuelarens/spike_train_editing/README.md

 - **EMG_Decomposition.py**: Contains the `EMGDecomposition` class, which handles the offline EMG decomposition process given a .poly5 file.
 This class also provides options to reject noisy channels.
 - **EMG_classes.py**: Contains all functions called by `EMGDecomposition.py`, managing EMG signal processing, decomposition, and related utilities.
 - **processing_tools.py**: Contains helper functions such as file loading, signal processing, and saving routines.
 - **./measurements**: Directory where all measurements are stored and saved after processing.
-A sample measurement and (edited) decomposition is added.
+A sample measurement and decomposition is added.
 - **./reader_files**: Files that handle reading of certain file types.
 - **jsontomat.m**: A MATLAB script that converts OpenHDEMG-style `.json` files into `.mat` files, making the data compatible with MUEdit for further analysis.
 The script decompresses, decodes, and organizes EMG data, including motor unit pulse trains and associated metadata, and saves the output in `.mat` format.
 This allows direct comparison between datasets processed using this program and those used in MUEdit.